frankhart2018/typy/Doc/library/concurrent.futures.rst

        * *func* is executed asynchronously and several calls to *func* may be made concurrently.

-       The returned iterator raises a :exc:`TimeoutError`
+       The returned iterator raises a :exc:`concurrent.futures.TimeoutError`
        if :meth:`~iterator.__next__` is called and the result isn't available after *timeout* seconds from the original call to :meth:`Executor.map`.
        *timeout* can be an int or a float.
 If *timeout* is not specified or